 London South East Academies Trust Curriculum Statement

-Bromley Educational Trust (BET), as part of London South East Academies Trust (LSEAT), fully adheres to the aims and values of LSEAT.
+Bramley Oak Academy, as part of London South East Academies Trust (LSEAT), fully adheres to the aims and values of LSEAT.

-Through our holistic curriculum approach, the academic, emotional, physical and social development of all students are seen as equal parts.
+Through our holistic curriculum approach, the academic, emotional, physical and social development of all pupils are seen as equal parts.
 We believe achievement and success is created by a rich and dynamic curriculum that creates curiosity, engagement, enjoyment and participation.

-Our curriculum includes a comprehensive core offer in literacy and numeracy which enables our students to then access other curriculum areas.
+Our curriculum includes a comprehensive core offer in literacy and numeracy which enables our pupils to then access other curriculum areas.
 Also central to our curriculum is a wide range of opportunities to develop Social, Moral, Spiritual and Cultural awareness to help with the preparation for next phase of life and ultimately adult life and the world of work.

-Other fundamental aspects of our curriculum are the therapeutic and pastoral characteristics which are key to enabling access to academic learning by students recognising that their own and others wellbeing are essential to success.
+Other fundamental aspects of our curriculum are the therapeutic and pastoral characteristics which are key to enabling access to academic learning by pupils recognising that their own and others wellbeing are essential to success.

 Bramley Oak Academy